moonkit02/reencrypt/README.md

 WELCOME TO RE:NCRYPT

-This is my final year project, which is a very ligth web extension (only for chrome based browser user).
+This is my final year project, which is a very light web extension (only for chrome based browser user).
 Feel free to try it!